Framebuffers/Framebuffers.github.io/content/posts/20240916-premonition/index.md

 Now, the fun part: the coding.

-## RNG can be your angle or yuo devil,,,,
+## RNG can be your angle or your devil,,,,

 Just to be extra dramatic:
 <p style="color: white; font-size: 14px; font-weight: bold; text-align: center">